Lower mantle

-The lower mantle, historically also known as the mesosphere, represents approximately 56% of Earth's total volume, and is the region from 660 to 2890 km below Earth's surface; between the transition zone and the outer core.
+The lower mantle, historically also called the mesosphere, occupies about 56% of the total volume of Earth, and is the region from 660 to 2890 km below Earth's surface; between the transition zone and the outer core.
 The preliminary reference Earth model (PREM) separates the lower mantle into three sections, the uppermost (660–770 km), mid-lower mantle (770–2700 km), and the D layer (2700–2890 km).

 Pressure and temperature in the lower mantle range from 24–127 GPa and 1900–2600 K. It has been proposed that the composition of the lower mantle is pyrolitic, containing three major phases of bridgmanite, ferropericlase, and calcium-silicate perovskite.
 The high pressure in the lower mantle has been shown to induce a spin transition of iron-bearing bridgmanite and ferropericlase, which may affect both mantle plume dynamics and lower mantle chemistry.
 The mantle moves at about 1 cm per year.

 The upper boundary is defined by the sharp increase in seismic wave velocities and density at a depth of 660 km.
-At a depth of 660 km, ringwoodite (γ-(Mg,Fe)_{2}SiO_{4}) decomposes into Mg-Si perovskite and magnesiowüstite.
+At a depth of 660 km, ringwoodite γ-((Mg,Fe)2SiO4) decomposes into Mg-Si perovskite and magnesiowüstite.
 This reaction marks the boundary between the upper mantle and lower mantle.
 This measurement is estimated from seismic data and high-pressure laboratory experiments.
-The base of the mesosphere includes the D″ zone which lies just above the mantle–core boundary at approximately 2700 to 2890 km.
+The base of the mesosphere includes the D″ zone which lies just above the mantle–core boundary at around 2700–2890 km.